 25%

-We evaluate pad attachment systems, draft collars, and footbox closures in windy conditions to determine how well each quilt seals warm air and prevents cold spots.
+We assess pad attachment systems, draft collars, and footbox closures based on field reports in windy conditions, weighing how well each quilt seals warm air and prevents cold spots.

 Value & Features